DodoCreates/Secrets-of-Sakura-Glade/README.md

 ## Synopsis

-Through a wondrous fortune, you wakes up in the **Forest of Fairie**, a magical forest inhabited by the Capfolk, mushroom humanoids.
+Through a wondrous fortune, you wake up in the **Forest of Fairie**, a magical forest inhabited by the Capfolk, mushroom humanoids.
 After discovering the theft of the **Moon Bead**, a sacred artifact of the **Sakura Glade** village, you take on the role of an investigator.
 Your goal is to find the culprit and return the Moon Bead before the Spring Festival.
 You'll collect clues, interrogate four suspects, unveil their secrets, and make a choice that will decide the outcome of the festival.
 Will you solve the mystery and save the day?

 ## Features